 Excellent for: City stopover, History & culture

 A piece of Australian national heritage, the 243-kilometre-long Great Ocean Road runs along the southeast coast of Victoria from Torquay to Allansford.
-Built between 1919 and 1932 by returned soldiers, it was dedicated those killed during World War I, making it the world's largest war memorial.
+The road winds along the coast through Port Campbell National Park, which supports a remarkable diversity of plants and fauna.

 Named after the first Governor of New South Wales, Arthur Phillip, the island’s southern and western coasts are an Important Bird Area, with significant populations of little penguins, short-tailed shearwaters and Pacific gulls.
 At the western end of the island, Seal Rocks is home to Australia’s largest colony of fur seals.